Yassin-hagenimana/alu-AirBnB_clone/README.md

 ## Description :house:

-HBnB is a complete web application, integrating database storage, a back-end API, and front-end interfacing in a clone of AirBnB.
-This is the first step towards building a full web application: an AirBnB clone.
-This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.
+HBnB is a comprehensive web application that combines database storage, a back-end API, and front-end interface to replicate the functionality of AirBnB.
+As the initial phase in developing a full web application, this step involves creating a custom command-line interface for managing data and establishing the foundational classes for data storage.

-## Usage :computer:
+## Usage :

-TO BE ADDED SOON...

 ## Authors :black_nib:
-* **Yassin Hagenimana**
+* **Yassin Hagenimana** <[Yassin-hagenimana](https://github.com/Yassin-hagenimana)> <y.hageniman@alustudent.com>